HawkinsThomas/Algorithms/README.md

 # Algorithms
-Implementations of any algorithms I've learned.
+Implementations of any algorithms I've learned or developed.